vectordotdev/vector/docs/usage/configuration/sinks/aws_cloudwatch_logs.md

 `optional` `default: 1049000` `type: int` `unit: bytes`

 The maximum size of a batch before it is flushed.
+See [Buffers & Batches](#buffers-batches) for more info.

 ### batch_timeout

 `optional` `default: 1` `type: int` `unit: seconds`

 The maximum age of a batch before it is flushed.
+See [Buffers & Batches](#buffers-batches) for more info.

 ### buffer

-`optional`
+`optional` `type: table`

 Configures the sink specific buffer.